-- Create a third party service with PingAuthorize configured as the target.
+- Create a third-party service with PingAuthorize configured as the target.
 Learn more in Adding third-party services. - Confirm that you are not using the agent model.
 PingAuthorize response filtering rules aren't available for agent deployments.

 Ensure that the sideband API setting request-context-method is set to request in PingAuthorize.
-You can find more information on how to set this property and why it's necessary in Request context configuration \Box in the PingAuthorize documentation.
+Learn more about how to set this property and why it is necessary in Request context configuration \square in the PingAuthorize documentation.